The Post-impact Evolution of the X-ray Emitting Gas in SNR 1987A Viewed by XMM-Newton: Spectral analysis

 We note that although the global spectra of SNR 1987A can be approximately characterized {with} a two-temperature {\tt vnei} or {\tt vpshock} model, both of these two models {leave} some residuals around $\sim6.6$\,keV for the EPIC-pn spectra, corresponding to Fe K line emission (see Figure \ref{fig:spec_fit}).
 The detection of the Fe K lines has been reported by several studies \citep[e.g.,][]{2010AA...515A...5S,2012AA...548L...3M}, {but} its origin remains unclear.
 Here, we present a comprehensive investigation {of} the Fe K lines based on the XMM-Newton observations.

 We extracted the $5.0$--$8.0$\,keV EPIC-pn spectra, and fitted them with a {combination of} a thermal bremsstrahlung continuum ({\tt bremss}) and a Gaussian profile ({\tt gauss}).
 As shown in Figure \ref{fig:Fe_K}, the Fe K line gradually emerged out from the underlying continuum.
-With the Gaussian component, we constrained the line fluxes and the centroids of the Fe K lines (listed in Table \ref{tab:Fe K}).
-We also evaluated the significance of {the line emission} based on F-test.
-The first few observations taken in 2007--2009 show only modest (1--2$\sigma$) detections.
+With the Gaussian component, we constrained the line fluxes and the centroids of the Fe K lines (listed in Table \ref{tab:Fe K_AIC}). {There are several approaches to evaluate the significance of the lines.
+As listed in Table \ref{tab:Fe K_AIC}, we first provided the measured line fluxes and their 1-$\sigma$ uncertainties as estimates.
+Following \citet{2012AA...548L...3M}, we also performed F-tests and calculated the p-values.
+At last, we introduced the Akaike information criterion \citep[AIC,][]{1974ITAC...19..716A} as a third approach.
+We derived the AIC value as:

+where $n$ is the number of measurements, $p$ the number of free parameters, $y_i$ the observations, $m_i$ the model predicted values, and $\omega_i$ the weight factors.
+The more appropriate model is the one with the smaller AIC value.
+Thereby, we calculated the differences in AIC values between the models with and without the Gaussian component, and listed them in Table \ref{tab:Fe K_AIC} as $\Delta AIC$.} {Based on the significance analysis, we found that} the first few observations taken in 2007--2009 show only modest (1--2$\sigma$) detections.
 But since 2010, {we have continuously detected} the Fe K lines with $\gtrsim3\sigma$ significance ---the less significant detection in 2019 {is likely} caused by the rather short effective exposure time of $\sim11$\,ks.
 Despite of a few less significant detections, we find that both the flux and the centroid energy of the Fe K lines have been increasing during the last decade, {as shown in Figure \ref{fig:Fe_K_flux_cen}.
 Assuming that the flux and the centroid energy are constant leads to reduced chi-square values $\chi_{\rm r}^2\approx4.05$ and $\chi_{\rm r}^2\approx3.36$, respectively.
 Both values of $\chi_{\rm r}^2$ are clearly inconsistent with a constant flux and centroid energy.} This {indicates} that there is an increase in the emission measure and the average ionization state of the {Fe-K emitting} plasma as function of time.
 However, the equivalent width of the line, which is more indicative of the Fe abundance, {shows} no significant variation during the period.